LanceNorskog/keras-invertible/Notes/methods.md

 ## Global Average Pooling
 This is a hard one.
 If it has a low standard deviation, it can be replaced by fanning out the "output" value to all inputs.
 If the GAP layer has a high standard deviation (which it probably does) it could be inverted by fanout * noise.
 For the latter, this would require a training phase to acquire the standard deviation.

+## Global Max Pooling
+I doubt it is legitimate, but a noise replacement technique might get better results here than just fanning out the max to all inputs.

 # Misc tools
 ## Bias Layer
 Separate layer that uses weights from a Dense layer.
 Can add or subtract.